-Our lunch menu consists of a choice between two entrees which includes five items from different food groups.
+Our lunch menu consists of a choice between two entrees, which includes five items from different food groups.
 Students may take all five food groups, but must take three of the five including a fruit or vegetable to receive a full lunch (or)

-• 6th-12th grade students have the option of selecting one of the 8 cold lunch options, such as, wraps, subs etc. which also comes with the hot vegetable of the day.

-We are offering what we call "The Meal is the Deal" pricing.
-If a student only chooses to take one entrée (such as a piece of pizza), that entree will cost \$3.25.
-Your student can save \$.50 by choosing a full lunch.
+- 6th-12th grade students have one main hot option, along with, selecting one of the cold lunch options, such as wraps, salads, or alternate hot options, slice of pizza, bosco sticks etc, which also come with the hot vegetable of the day, fruit and milk. - We are offering what we call "The Meal is the Deal" pricing.
+If a student only chooses to take one entrée (such as a piece of pizza), that entree will cost \$.50 more than a full lunch, adding a fruit or vegetable will finish that meal.